WHO Designations

 TOR 1

-To support PAHO/WHO’s efforts to disseminate primary health care research findings and best practices to address Sustainable Development Goals, Universal Access to Health and Universal Health Coverage.
+To support PAHO/WHO’s efforts to promote and facilitate the role of Advanced Practice Nurses (APN) and doctorally prepared nurses with an emphasis on nursing leadership to address Sustainable Development Goals, Universal Access to Health, and Universal Health Coverage.

 TOR 2